 - the typhoon2000 website.

-- the National Disaster Risk Reduction Management Council website, in particular the updates section.
+- the National Disaster Risk Reduction Management Council website.

 The direction and strength of typhoons can change with little warning.
 Telephone and internet communications, services and transport may be disrupted in affected areas.